RolandFaure/Hairsplitter/README.md

         --path-to-racon
                     Path to the executable racon (if not in PATH)

-        --path-to-graphunzip
-                    Path to graphunzip.py (if not in PATH or in default folder)
+        -F, --force Force overwrite of output folder if it exists -t, --threads
+                    Number of threads
 ```

-# Issues
+# Installation issues
- Most installation issues that we have seen yet stem from the use of too old compilers. g++ and gcc have to support c++17.
+ All the installation issues that we have seen yet stem from the use of too old compilers. g++ _and_ gcc have to support c++17.
 Sometimes their default versions (especially on servers) are too old.
 Specify modern versions manually to cmake using `-DCMAKE_CXX_COMPILER=/path/to/modern/g++` and `-DCMAKE_C_COMPILER=/path/to/modern/gcc`.

- If HairSplitter crashes with the message `Illegal instruction`, it probably means that the program is run on a different CPU than the one on which it was compiled.
-This can typically happen if you're running HairSplitter on a computing cluster.
-To solve the issue, make sure to compile and run HairSplitter on the same CPU (more precisely, you need to compile and run WFA2-lib on the same CPU).